Televerde: History

 In January 2020, The Arizona State University’s Seidman Research Institute released the findings of a study that reviewed the economic, social and fiscal impact of Televerde's prison workforce development program on individuals, families, and the State of Arizona.

 Two months later, in March 2020, Televerde formed Televerde Foundation under the leadership of Televerde Chief Social Responsibility Officer Michelle Cirocco.
 The non-profit organization provides reentry support and personal and professional development programs to formerly and currently incarcerated women.

 Televerde expanded into the Homestead Correctional Institution in Florida in March 2021 with the opening of its 11th contact center globally.
 This expansion marks the third U.S. state in which Televerde has prison-run operations.
 The opening of this center was originally planned for 2020 but was delayed due to the COVID-19 pandemic.

 In June 2021, the company announced its partnership with the UK Ministry of Justice (MOJ) with the opening of its first European contact center staffed entirely by female prisoners located inside Her Majesty's Prison Styal (HMP Styal) in Wilmslow, Cheshire, England.
 It is an extension of Televerde's European Headquarters in Glasgow, Scotland, which was opened in 2016.

+Televerde's partnership with the UK Ministry of Justice ended in December 2021, and the HMP Styal contact center was closed.

 In January 2022, CEO Morag Lucey retired from Televerde.

 Televerde named Chris McGugan CEO of Televerde in November 2022.

+Televerde opened a new contact center at the Indiana Women’s Prison in July 2023.
+This addition joined the company’s existing operations in Indiana at the Rockville Correctional Facility (opened in 2015) and the Madison Correctional Facility (opened in 2019), further expanding its nationwide network to eight prison-operated centers.

+Vince Barsolo succeeded Chris McGugan as CEO in June 2024.

+In August 2025, the Florida Department of Corrections ended its partnership with Televerde, resulting in the closure of the company’s Florida-based contact center.